2016-fantasy/presidential-frontend/docs/design.md

 Large, heavily-animated pop-ups asking me to share, share, share, share, share do not excite me and most other people.
 A simple, "Share This Result" button on a progress dialog or "You Won!" dialog that's going to happen anyway is not out-of-bounds to me at all.
 Popping them up every single time the user gets a question correct or whacks a mole is out-of-bounds for me.

+BLAKE: Agreed.
+I do think sharing could/should be a large aspect of the game, but it should mostly happen inside the league data structures (so that we can access it and manipulate it in cool ways).
+We should definitely facilitate spreading links to the site, but the goal is not necessarily to push content to Twitter/Facebook/et.al.

 ## Leagues
 Each user will need an account against which we can store score.
 Would like to allow signup with Facebook and/or Twitter to get them a basic identity against which we can file their scores and rank them against their friends.